silvacms/documentation/source/silva/contents/forms.rst

    content.
 This form can host table actions, that are executed against each selected lines upon form submission.

-   Like for :py:class:`~zeam.form.silva.SMISubForm`, it have to be associated to a :py:class:`~zeam.form.silva.SMIComposedForm` or a :py:class:`~zeam.form.silva.SMISubFormGroup` in order to be used.
+   Like for :py:class:`~zeam.form.silva.SMISubForm`, it has to be associated to a :py:class:`~zeam.form.silva.SMIComposedForm` or a :py:class:`~zeam.form.silva.SMISubFormGroup` in order to be used.